3 Bedroom Home in Missoula - $785,000

 New luxury townhomes in the beautiful Stillwaters subdivision that features 35 acres of common area.
 Twelve lots to choose from.
-This model is farmhouse style to be built by Edgell Building, Inc. Open floor plan with huge view windows and features 3 full bedrooms and 3.5 bathrooms.
-This plan features a double master with one on the main and one upstairs.
+This model is farmhouse style and will be built by Edgell Building, Inc. Open floor plan with huge view windows and features 3 full bedrooms and 3 full bathrooms with the main floor bedroom also designed to be a home office.
 All homeowners have private community access to 90 acres on the river.
-Townhomes being built by Gooden Construction, Hoyt Construction and Edgell Building.
-Reserve your lot early with finish dates to be early 2022.
-Pricing includes generous finish allowances.
-Exact price tbd as buyers choose finishes and design the inside to their own taste.
-Cash buyers or with large down payments providing construction loans can save $10,000.
+Townhomes being built by Gooden Construction, Hoyt Construction and Edgell Construction.
+This lot (5T) is well under way and available to walk through.
+Interior finishes will be classic farmhouse and light and open.
+Expected completion date is late spring/early summer 2022.

 3 Bedroom Home in Missoula - $785,000